elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 our `PlayerAuthController`, we can use that to determine whether a visitor to our site is signed in.
-If they are, we'll just return the connection and allow them to continue, otherwise if they're attempting to access a restricted resource, we'll display a message and redirect them beck to the index.
+If they are, we'll just return the connection and allow them to continue, otherwise if they're attempting to access a restricted resource, we'll display a message and redirect them to the login page.

 In the same file, we'll use the `authenticate/1` function that we just used to determine whether or not players should be able to render the player index page.